doubleDimple/oci-start/README.en.md

 ## 🛠️ Deployment Methods

 ### Method 1: 📜 Script Deployment (Recommended)

-> ⚠️ **Note**: The new version will detect and install Redis, which may affect previous Redis installations

 ```bash
 # 1. 🗂️ Switch to root user and create folder
 mkdir -p oci-start && cd oci-start